 All of the plans include multiple domains and unlimited subdomains, which is generous added value.

 The plans are all well-priced.
 The lower-tier plans are very cheap and come with more than enough resources (e.g., 10 domains, 31GB transfer, and 10GB disk space in the base plan) for most everyday website owners.

 All of the plans come with a 10-day free trial, however, the downside is that the shortest term is six months.
 Alternatively, opt for a 12-month plan to benefit from an even lower monthly fee.
 Plans come with a free SSL certificate and domain name as standard.

 If you want to research issues on your own, there are quite a lot of useful resources, such as FAQs and user manuals which you can refer to.
 Or, you can contact them using the rather long-winded online contact form.

-I did try to contact them via the form and I was disappointed to not get a reply.
-That said, I did email in English, so I can understand if that was a blocker for this Japanese company.
-I would have tried another contact method, however I was unable to locate any other methods on the website.
+I did attempt to contact them using the form, but I was disappointed to receive no response.
+I did send the email in English, so I can understand if that posed a challenge for this Japanese company.
+I would have tried another contact method, but unfortunately, I couldn’t find any other methods listed on the website.